Grammy Awards: Reactions to nominations and awards

-We understand that The Weeknd is disappointed at not being nominated.
-I was surprised and can empathize with what he's feeling.
-His music this year was excellent, and his contributions to the music community and broader world are worthy of everyone's admiration.
-We were thrilled when we found out he would be performing at the upcoming Super Bowl and we would have loved to have him also perform on the Grammy stage the weekend before.
-Unfortunately, every year, there are fewer nominations than the number of deserving artists.
-But as the only peer-voted music award, we will continue to recognize and celebrate excellence in music while shining a light on the many amazing artists that make up our global community.
-To be clear, voting in all categories ended well before The Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process.
-All Grammy nominees are recognized by the voting body for their excellence, and we congratulate them all.

 Formatting

 The Grammys' eligibility period runs from October 1 of one year until September 30 of the next year.
 Records released in the fourth quarter of a given year are not eligible for that year's awards (the submissions and first round ballots are underway at that time).
 This is despite the quarter falling during the Christmas and holiday season, when many physical albums have been traditionally released and are heavily purchased for holiday gift giving, and when Christmas music is at its natural peak.

-Fans unfamiliar with the Grammys voting window perennially hold a mistaken notion that a favorite artist has then been snubbed; for example, Adele's album 25 was released in November 2015 and thus was ineligible for nomination for the 2015 awards, despite its massive sales, earning its Grammys (including Album of the Year) instead in 2017.
+Fans unfamiliar with the Grammys voting window perennially hold a mistaken notion that a favorite artist has then been snubbed; for example, Adele's album 25 was released in November 2015 and thus was ineligible for nomination for the 2016 awards, despite its massive sales, earning its Grammys (including Album of the Year) instead in 2017.
 Conversely, the Grammys often recognize work more than a year after it was released.
 Taylor Swift's 1989 won Album of the Year in 2016, even though the album came out in October 2014.